 Ben Whitter is known as Mr Employee Experience in business circles, and his role as a global Employee Experience (EX) leader brings him into contact with many companies keen to improve how they accommodate their most important resource – their staff.

-He is also the CEO and Founder of the World Employee Experience Institute, which partnered the 2018 Employee Experience Awards.
 As part of his blog series for Customer Experience Magazine, Ben is touring the headquarters of awards finalists to uncover and highlight what makes them EX pioneers…

 The quality of the Employee Experience is fundamental to the client experience.

 It is a distinct competitive advantage that provides a massive opportunity in business, and no-one knows this more than the Group CEO of DRP Group, Dale Parmenter.

 DRP, a creative agency with 250 employees and a turnover of £27.5 million, is light years ahead of where the company found itself a few years ago.
 Imagine having 60 percent of your business wiped out almost overnight.
 Well, that’s exactly what happened to DRP Group following 9/11.

 That moment changed everything and the company was on the brink.
 This was a crisis on a scale that the management team had never faced before.
 The response was not too dissimilar to any other company in this position – they had to cut costs and find ways to remain in business.

 One cost was an employee base that had grown significantly.
 The proposal that was taken to staff was to scale back employee numbers by nearly half and let people go.

 However, at the get together, one employee presented a different idea.
 They were determined to move ahead and grow the business together.
 There was clearly a real and deep connection to the company.